Oxygen Towers

-Oxygen Towers (also known as Oxygen) are a cluster of three individual but interlinked residential towers in Manchester, England.
+Oxygen Towers (also known as Oxygen) are a cluster of three individual but interlinked residential towers on Store Street in Manchester, England.
 Completed in 2021, the 110-metre (359 ft), 32-storey Tower 1 is the tallest element, with Towers 2 and 3 having 16 and 10 storeys respectively.
-The buildings were designed by 5plus Architects and Tower 1 is the 21st-tallest building in Greater Manchester as of September 2025.
+The buildings were designed by Jon Matthews Architects and Tower 1 is the 24th-tallest building in Greater Manchester as of June 2026.

 History

 Planning

-Planning permission was originally granted in 2007 by Manchester City Council for a 35-storey tower by developer Time & Tide, before the developer fell into administration in 2008.
-In 2015 developer Property Alliance Group acquired the site and obtained consent for the three tower scheme in March 2016.
-The development comprises 372 apartments and 12 townhouses, within three individual towers of 32, 16 and 10 storeys linked by two lift shafts.
+Planning permission was originally granted in 2007 by Manchester City Council for a 35-storey tower by developer Time & Tide, before the company entered administration in 2008.
+Property Alliance Group acquired the site in 2015 and secured consent for a three‑tower scheme in March 2016.
+The development comprises 372 apartments and 12 townhouses across three towers of 32, 16 and 10 storeys, linked by two lift shafts.